Federer rallies, rough summer improves in Cincy

-Also reaching the quarterfinals were second-seeded Andy Murray, sixth-seeded Tomas Berdych, seventh-seeded Juan Martin del Potro and Russian qualifier Dmitry Tursunov, who upset third-seeded David Ferrer.
+Also reaching the quarterfinals were second-seeded Andy Murray, unseeded John Isner, sixth-seeded Tomas Berdych, seventh-seeded Juan Martin del Potro and Russian qualifier Dmitry Tursunov, who upset third-seeded David Ferrer.

-On the women's side, second-seeded Victoria Azarenka, fourth-seeded Agnieszka Radwanska, fifth-seeded Li Na, 10th-seeded Caroline Wozniacki, 12th-seeded Roberta Vinci, 14th-seeded Jelena Jankovic and unseeded Simona Halep advanced to the quarterfinals.
+On the women's side, second-seeded Victoria Azarenka, fourth-seeded Agnieszka Radwanska, fifth-seeded Li Na, 10th-seeded Caroline Wozniacki and 14th-seeded Jelena Jankovic advanced to the quarterfinals.

 A few hours after her win, Radwanska withdrew from the tournament so she could attend her grandfather's funeral.
 Li, who won the tournament last year, automatically moved into the semifinals.

 It appeared that Federer wasn't long for the tournament after a stunningly bad start against Haas.
-The 35-year-old Haas needed only 31 minutes to win the first set and was up 4-2 in the second before Federer took control.
+The 35-year-old Haas needed only 31 minutes to win the first set and was up 4-2 in the second before Federer started to approach the net, hitting shots with confidence and taking control.